 How to Exercise Your Rights

-You may write to us at the address at the beginning of this Notice or send an email to us at Privacy@QuestDiagnostics.com with your specific request.
-You may also contact us at 866-MYQUEST (866-697-8378) to request a form to complete to obtain a copy of your test results.
-Quest Diagnostics will consider your request and provide you a response within a reasonable timeframe.
+You may write or send an email to us with your specific request, including requesting a form to complete to obtain a copy of your test results.
+Quest Diagnostics will consider your request and provide you a response.

 If you believe your privacy rights have been violated, you have the right to file a complaint with us.
 You also have the right to file a complaint with the Secretary of the U.S. Department of Health and Human Services, Office for Civil Rights.
 Quest Diagnostics will not retaliate against any individual for filing a complaint.

-To file a complaint with us, send an email to us at Privacy@QuestDiagnostics.com, or write to us at the following address:
+To file a complaint with us, or should you have any questions about this Notice, send an email to us at Privacy@QuestDiagnostics.com, or write to us at the following address:

 Attention: Privacy Officer

 1290 Wall Street West

 You may also contact the Privacy Officer at 800-222-0446, ext.
 8954.

 We reserve the right to amend the terms of this Notice to reflect changes in our privacy practices, and to make the new terms and practices applicable to all PHI that we maintain about you, including PHI created or received prior to the effective date of the Notice revision.
 Our Notice is displayed on our website and a copy is available upon request.